Smart Contracts are known to be the base of the blockchain platform for performing different operations.

 You will be warned if anything wrong can happen to you.
 This is the most effective application of smart contracts as they can even save a person’s life.

 Traditional banking services can be transformed in multiple ways through the use of smart contracts and blockchain technology.
 If we consider the scenario of insurance claims, the banks can directly perform error checking, routing, and transfer payments to the party directly in their bank if everything looks appropriate.

 Keeping a record of all the transactions and accounts can be very much simplified through smart contracts.
-There won't be any issues of data infiltration because of the use of smart contracts.
-On top of that, the shareholders can even participate in decision-making transparently through the use of smart contracts.
+There won’t be any issues of data infiltration.
+On top of that, the shareholders can even participate in decision-making transparently.

 Trade clearing is simplified because once the amounts of trade settlements are calculated, all the funds can be directly transferred to the person’s account.